 There are no constraints here; absolutely any combination of Part IA NST subjects is acceptable.
 You just need to be interested in learning more about how mathematics and computing can be used to analyse and better understand large datasets and models.
 Both Part IA NST Mathematics and Mathematical Biology are therefore suitable preparation for this course, and this is not only a course for mathematical geniuses.
-However, we recommend that you obtain a mark of 55% or higher in whichever mathematics option you did study.
+However, we recommend that you obtain a mark of 60% or higher in whichever mathematics option you did study.
 Since this course is a sequel to Part IA Mathematical Biology, knowledge of certain topics covered only in that course will be assumed.
-Full details of recommended vacation work for those who studied Part IA NST Mathematical Biology and attempting example questions -will be provided before the summer.
+Full details of recommended vacation work for those who studied Part IA NST Mathematics - which will consist of watching recorded lectures specifically made by a MCB lecturer summarising important topics from the Part IA Mathematical Biology course and attempting example questions -will be provided before the summer.
 This will be the equivalent of up to 12 lectures or so, and will be supported by a catch-up supervision in the first week of Michaelmas.